-This therapeutic modality, usually a 90 minute session weekly, helps to confront our lives and selves in the presence of a community of others who are also looking for answers and seeking for the best way possible to inhabit our lives and histories.
+This therapeutic modality, usually a 90-minute session weekly, helps to confront our lives and selves in the presence of a community of others who are also looking for answers and seeking the best way possible to inhabit our lives and histories.

 Psychotherapy for Artists and Other Creative People